Hippocampome-Org/hco_dev_docs/docs/csdevdocs/cstp.md

 </details>
 <br>
 <b>Conductance variable</b><br>
 CARLsim processes g (conductance) as a "multiplicative gain factor for fast and slow synaptic channels" [3].
-G values in hippocampome's synaptic physiology page can be set using this parameter and it multiplies specific types of receptor current.
+G values in hippocampome's synaptic physiology page can be set using this parameter and it multiplies specific types of receptor current.<br>
 <br>
 <b>Variable updates</b><br>
 Every timestep the STP variables are updated.
 As described in fig. 1's equations, certain parts of the equations are included only during the timestep a spike occurs.
 The other parts of the equations are updated over every timestep.<br>